Rispats/SI4463-Radio-Beacon/README.md

 - A C program extracts Tx ID, date, time, latitude, and longitude from valid packets.
 - Data is displayed in a clean table with dedicated space for each transmitter.
 - Program supports filtering to show data from selected transmitters only.

+### NOTE:
+All the radio config files are for max transmitter power(20dbm) and a data rate of 9.6kbps.